Cyphrme/Coze/README.md

-`sig` is the signature over the bytes of `cad`.  `cad` is not rehashed before signing. `czd`'s hashing algorithm must align with `alg` in `pay`.  `czd` refers to a particular signed message just as `cad` refers to particular payload. `cad` and `czd` are calculated from brace to brace, including the braces. `cad` and `czd` are recalculatable and are recommended to be omitted from cozies, although they may be useful for reference.
+`sig` is the signature over the bytes of `cad`.  `cad` is not rehashed before signing. `czd`'s hashing algorithm must align with `alg` in `pay`.  `czd` refers to a particular signed message just as `cad` refers to a particular payload.
+`cad` and `czd` are calculated from brace to brace, including the braces. `cad` and `czd` are recalculatable and are recommended to be omitted from cozies, although they may be useful for reference.

 As an added technical constraint, because `sig` and `czd` are used as identifiers, `sig` must be non-malleable.
 Malleable schemes like ECDSA must